NBISweden/elixir_evaluation_evaluation/docs/introduction.md

-this paper is the first to give a fully transparent process on how, with the same goals in mind, a similar set of evaluation questions were developed and how the best questions of this set were selected.
+this paper is the first to give a fully transparent process on how, with the same goals in mind, a similar set of evaluation questions were developed and how the best questions of this set were selected, with the goal of helping to make course evalutions (even) more useful.

 ## References